Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 The two DAs have fixed gains $G$, set to $0.5$ for $V_{out}$$_R$ and to $100$ for $V_{out}$$_H$[^GainMayChange], and they're powered from a $\pm 15V$ power supply.

 [^GainMayChange]: The gain can change due to specifications and calibration.
-Please refer to the values calculated on the screen of the device.
+Please refer to the values displayed on the front panel.

 The PGA gains are selectable among the following values $G_{ PGA}= \{ 1,2,5,10,20,50,100,200\}$ through the front panel.